Skip to main content

 Miele-Dishwasher-at-Yale-Appliance-in-Hanover

-A decibel (dB) rating of 60 will make it hard to converse in the kitchen.
+A dishwasher with a decibel (dB) rating of 60 or higher can make it hard to have a conversation in the kitchen.
+Here’s how decibel levels compare to familiar sounds:

 • A whisper - 15 decibels